tomru/switchmon/README.md

 Simple helper for turning on/off connected/disconnected monitors with `xrandr`.

+## Synopsis
+`swm`

+`swm [monitor-1..montior-n]`

+`swm --profile external`

+`swm --list`

-## Usage
+## Description
-`swm [monitor-1...montior-n] [--postCmd="cmd"]` e.g. `swm LVDS1 HDMI1`

-If `monitor-1` to `monitor-n` is specified `swm` will turn on these monitors and place them from left to right in the order given.
-If a provided monitor is not connected it will be skipped.
+To turn on/off connected/disconnected monitors.

 If no monitors are specified all connected monitors will be turned on and placed from left to right in alphabetical order of their name.

+If monitors `monitor-1..monitor-n` are specified these monitors will be turned on and place them from left to right in the order given.

+* `--profile profilename` or `-p profilename`

+  If a profile is specified, the configured monitors will be turned on.

+* `--postCmd "some cmd"`

-If `--postCmd` is given, this command is executed after switching the monitors.
+  A post command is executed after switching the monitors.
 This is usefull to tell your window manager to re-detect monitors, e.g. for herbstluftwm `herbstclient reload`.

-`swm -l` or `swm --list`
+* `-l` or `swm --list`

   List all devices with the connectivity status.

+## Configuration

 The configuration can be placed in `$XDG_CONFIG_HOME/switchmon/config.json` in the form of

 ```
 {
-    "postCmd": "some command"
+    "postCmd": "some command",
+    "profiles": {
+        "internal": ["LVDS1"],
+        "external": ["HDMI1"],
+        "dual": ["LVDS1", "HDMI1"]
+    }
 }
 ```